 German Shepherds put their ears down because of fear or anxiety.
 If your dog is afraid of his environment, another person or animal, or occasionally illness, you will notice his ears flattening and pinned tight to the head.
 Other signs include cowering, a hunched and rigid body, and whimpering.

-Check out this dog in the below photo.
+Check out this dog in the photo below.
 His ears are down and pinned flat against his head.
 He is clearly anxious or afraid and hoping to be adopted.

 When your GSD pricks up his ears, you should prioritize this ear position above all others because it can mean your dog may be about to become aggressive towards another person or dog he feels threatened by, especially if he displays other body language referred to above.

 If you take your German Shepherd for a walk and notice his ears perk up even momentarily, you should put him on a leash.
-You probably already have him on a leash as per dog walking best practices.
-If that’s the case, make sure you’re holding it tightly, and he can’t feel free to chase or succumb to his prey drive.
+You probably already have him on a leash per dog walking best practices.
+Ensure you’re holding it tightly, and he can’t feel free to chase or succumb to his prey drive.

 Your GSD might act as an alarm and alert you to something he finds threatening.
 In some cases, this can be done to protect you and your property.
 But in other instances, it can simply be a false alarm.
 You can interrupt your dog by engaging him whenever he pricks up his ears.